NicknameAlwaystaken/Bounce-Climber/README.md

 - [ ] Polishing game with graphics and sounds
 - [ ] Using state machines
-- [ ] Implementing classes to platforms
+- [x] Implementing classes to platforms
 - [ ] Finish ball animations
 - [x] Add wind trail to ball
+- [ ] Make a "charge-up jump" when holding down "down-key" (S or Arrow down)
+- [ ] Add double-jump for the ball
+- [ ] Add more platform types